thoughtsynapse/ImageCompressionAPI/README.md

 ### Image Compressor API

-✅  Image Compressor API compresses JPG, PNG, GIF & SVG images, the compression type is lossy.
+- [x] Image Compressor API compresses JPG, PNG, GIF & SVG images, the compression type is lossy.
-✅  You can choose the quality of compression you would like.
+- [x] You can choose the quality of compression you would like.
-✅  The API returns the URL of orignal and compressed image in a JSON object along with orignal and compressed image size in KB.
+- [x] The API returns the URL of orignal and compressed image in a JSON object along with orignal and compressed image size in KB.
-✅  Documentation for installing Compressor API on DigitalOcean Ubuntu 20.04 Droplet is explained below.
+- [x] Documentation for installing Compressor API on DigitalOcean Ubuntu 20.04 Droplet is explained below.
-✅  Before proceeding to that, please create a DigitalOcean Ubuntu 20.04 Droplet and point your domain's A Reocrd to the Droplet's IP.
+- [x] Before proceeding to that, please create a DigitalOcean Ubuntu 20.04 Droplet and point your domain's A Reocrd to the Droplet's IP.